Alaska salmon returning smaller amid climate change, competition with hatchery fish, study finds

 “Reductions for other species were less dramatic but still substantial,” the study stated.

-Others researches also have looked at the decline in chinook size.
+Others researchers also have looked at the decline in chinook size.
 A study by University of Washington and federal fishery researchers published last year in the proceedings of the National Academy of Sciences looked at chinook that returned to spawn in West Coast river systems but migrated to feed in ocean waters much farther north.

 That study pointed to orcas, which prey on the chinook, as a big cause for the decline in the size of these fish.